 You will be able to review and make changes to your PR enrollment anytime during the Pre-Registration periods.

-NEW REQUIREMENT Experiential Requirement (2Ls)
+Experiential Requirement (2Ls)

 2Ls should take into consideration the degree requirement to successfully complete 6 points of Experiential Credit, which begins with the Class of 2019.
 Course offered during the coming academic year which count toward this requirement can be found by searching the Curriculum Guide.
 A list of the courses is also available here.

-NEW PROCESS: How to pre-register for courses
+How to pre-register for courses

 By Pre-Registering for courses you are entering an enrollment lottery for courses that do not require an application or instructor permission.
 The rules for the lottery can be reviewed here.

 - ACTION: Select courses from the Spring 2018 Curriculum Schedule that you wish to include in the course lottery.

 - ACTION: Log into LawNet, select ‘Preregistration’ under the ‘Registration Services’ menu.